nmsalvatore/task-tracker/README.md

 # Task Tracker

 A simple CLI task tracker built with Go.
 This is one of the [roadmap.sh Backend Projects](https://roadmap.sh/backend/projects).
+The project requirements are outlined [here](https://roadmap.sh/projects/task-tracker).

+## Installation

+Clone this repo and `cd` into the project's root directory.
+Build the binary with `make`.
+Move the binary to `usr/local/bin` or wherever you like to keep your binaries.
+Do some tasks!

 ## Usage